jalbertomr/spring5mvcJunit5Widget/README.md

+## Branch Person-Mapper-DTO-Repo-Test

+@Test with Junit5 with Person, PersonDto, MapStruct, Repository.
+The test create a Person, saves it, then convert it to Dto, set some fields to null and modifies others, then the mapper updates Person from this Dto, But uses MapStruct nullMappingStrategy.IGNORE to not copy the null fields to the Person.
+Then save it and recover it to check the all cycle and the null copy was ignored.

-## Spring Framework 5, Spring MVC, H2, Thymeleaf, JUnit5 Tests, DBUnit
+## Spring Framework 5, Spring MVC, H2, Thymeleaf, JUnit5 Tests, DBUnit.
 Simple CRUD application with thymeleaf frontend for simple entity with test Junit5, and DBUnit